 Eight lessons for use with the documentary film about Daniel Ellsberg, the Pentagon Papers, the Vietnam War, and whistleblowing.
 Read more at the Zinn Education Project.

-While new U.S. history textbooks mention the Pentagon Papers, none grapples with the actual import of the Pentagon Papers.
+While new U.S. history textbooks mention the Pentagon Papers, none grapples with the actual importance of the Pentagon Papers.
 Read more at the Zinn Education Project.

 Originally published in 1967, this book helped sparked national debate on the war.
 It includes a powerful speech written by Zinn that President Johnson should have given to lay out the case for ending the war.
 This 2013 edition includes a new introduction by the author.
 Read more at Haymarket Books.